Yagisan/yagisans_better_stellaris/README.md

 ## Space Combat

 The default Stellaris space combat AI displays some "selfish" behaviours.
-By default it agressively tries to conquer as many systems as it can, while neglecting defence and allies.
-This often results in the AI winning battles, but ultimately losing the war due to wargoals.
+By default it aggressively tries to conquer as many systems as it can, while neglecting defence and allies.
+This often results in the AI winning battles, but ultimately losing the war due to war goals.

 For example, in a defensive war, the defender's allied AI is only interested in taking its claims on the attacker.
 Unfortunately, this causes two problems:
 - Defenders and attackers enter a race to see who can take their claimed systems first.
 If they are different systems, the war stalemates until war exhaustion force ends the war.